OusamaJamalEddin/fokus-pomodoro/README.md

 # 🧠 Fokus Pomodoro

-A minimal Pomodoro timer built for quick, distraction-free focus sessions on desktop.
+A minimal Pomodoro timer built for quick, distraction free focus sessions on desktop.

-I actually built this for myself — even though I already have my mobile app (Buzzkill), I needed something fast on desktop… so I made this in minutes (with the help of AI 😄).
+I actually built this for myself, even though I already have my mobile app (Buzzkill), I needed something fast on desktop… so I made this in minutes (with the help of AI 😄).

 ---